 As I said, you need a shot of life — not a new identity.

 If your business hits a wall like that, particularly if you're in retail or ecommerce, you might just need to generate some quick demand and spur consumer interest.
-One of the best ways to do that is through a practice known as promotional pricing.
+One of the best ways to do that is through promotional pricing.

 Promotional pricing is a quick-hitting, effective practice that's generally best done in doses.
 In many — if not most — cases, businesses that constantly undertake large-scale promotional pricing efforts can wind up excessively cutting into profit margins and leading their customers to expect lower prices consistently.